 Any student who does not earn at least a 1.5 GPA for work attempted during a given semester will be placed on Academic Probation at the end of that semester.
-The student will be placed on Academic Suspension at the end of the next semester if he/she does not earn at least a 1.5 GPA for work attempted during that semester.
+A student who does not earn at least a 1.5 GPA for work attemped for 2 consecutive semesters will be placed on academic suspension at the end of the second semester.
 A student placed on Academic Suspension will not be eligible to attend the following fall, spring, or summer semester.
+However, students may be considered for enrollment at the discretion of the campus Vice President.